-The IRC has spent two years researching how Baltimore would have looked circa 1815.
-Working with UMBC’s Center for Urban Environmental Research and Education (CUERE), the IRC created an accurate topography on which to build the city.
-It consulted local historical scholars and scoured documents relating to specific buildings to determine which structures existed back then and how they would have appeared.
+The IRC worked with GIS experts in UMBC’s Center for Urban Environmental Research and Education (CUERE) to create an accurate topography on which to build the city.
+The project team researched the correct maps to use, as verified by scholars, and geo-referenced them to existing coordinate systems.
+Along with a typical 2D map, this became the base map for creating the visualization.
+The six-month effort resulted in an accurate 3D digital elevation map (DEM) of the original landscape of the city in 1815.
+The IRC also consulted local historians and did extensive research to determine where specific buildings existed back then and how they would have appeared.
 With that information, a team of IRC artists modeled and textured the buildings, wharves, and other structures that defined Baltimore during the economic and population boom that accompanied the height of the harbor’s role in commerce, privateering, and shipbuilding.

-The result is a huge gigapixel image of a bird’s eye view of early Baltimore.
-IRC computer programmers have made this scene navigable by touchscreen to zoom into the vast details of the city.
-Certain hotspots, such as the home of Mary Pickersgill, the seamstress who sewed the famous 'Star Spangled Banner' for Fort McHenry, or the observatory atop of Federal Hill signaling which merchant ships were headed to dock, can be located by tapping thumbnails, and additional information and visuals provided by the Maryland Historical Society can be found by accessing pop-up windows.
+The BEARINGS of Baltimore is a gigapixel (2.5 billion pixels) image of a bird’s eye view of early Baltimore.
+IRC computer programmers have made this scene navigable online and by touchscreen to zoom into the vast details of the city.
+Certain “hot spots,” such as the home of Mary Pickersgill, the seamstress who sewed the famous “Star Spangled Banner” for Fort McHenry, or the observatory atop of Federal Hill signaling which merchant ships were headed to dock, can be located by tapping thumbnails, and additional information and visuals provided by the Maryland Historical Society can be found by accessing pop-up windows.